 How Native American Children Benefit from Trauma-Informed Schools

-This is an article regarding a meeting that was part of an approach developed by the National Council for Behavioral Health, SAMHSA's National Center for Trauma-Informed Care and Alternatives to Seclusion and Restraint, and other organizations to address the psychological and educational consequences of trauma.
+This is an article regarding a meeting that was part of an approach developed by the National Council for Behavioral Health, the Substance Abuse and Mental Health Services Administration's National Center for Trauma-Informed Care and Alternatives to Seclusion and Restraint, and other organizations to address the psychological and educational consequences of trauma.

 Idea Guides for Family Preservation